Anna Nystrom Is A Smokeshow In Button-Up Dress: ‘Trying To Make The Best Of The Current Situation’

 The well-lit photo showed Nystrom siting on a couch in her living room.
 She tagged her location at home and the setting looked cozy, as there were a few furry pillows and blankets laid out near the model.
 A gorgeous marble coffee table sat in front of her and the room was bright, the sun peaking through sheer pink curtains.
 The newly-engaged model sizzled in a tight nude button-up dress.
 The fitness coach flaunted her enviable figure, including her muscular legs and sculpted arms.

 The YouTube star posed by placing both of her hands near her neck, drawing attention to the small silver necklace she wore.
 She parted her long blond locks in the middle, adding a number of large curls towards the bottom.
 Never shying away from her signature application of makeup, the blonde sported a neutral matte lipstick as well as a dab of blush on the rounds of her cheeks.
-She lined her eyes with jet black shadow, extending her lashes with a few coats of mascara.
+She lined her eyes with jet black shadow and extended her lashes with a few coats of mascara.

 View this post on Instagram